rabih-haddad/HADDAD/README.md

 I am meticulously refining the application, enhancing its capabilities with each iteration, making it better every day with passion and care.

 My vision is to elevate its scope - integrating seamless connectivity to server ecosystems and amplifying its operational scale.

-I am m improving VMwhiz to perform better and feel rock-solid, with a simple vibe.
+I am improving VMwhiz to perform better and feel rock-solid, with a simple vibe.

 It is an hands-on endeavor to evolve it steadily, with precision and purpose.